hamza-mohd/clarkio.github.io/src/pages/blog/old-posts/2024-02-28-meshery-performance.md

 ---
 title: Performance Testing That Understands Kubernetes - Why I Rely on Meshery
-publishDate: February 28th, 2024
+publishDate: 02-28-2024
 author: Hamza Mohd
-description: |
+description: Performance testing in cloud native environments is like chasing shadows.
 keywords: "layer5, performance testing, load generation, k6, devops, collaboration, infrastructure, kubernetes, meshery"
-layout: "../../layouts/BaseLayout.astro"
+layout: "../../../layouts/BaseLayout.astro"
 ---

 Performance testing in cloud native environments is like chasing shadows.
 You run your load tests, stare at Prometheus dashboards, and squint hard enough to guess if the dip in p99 latency is your service, your cluster, or just the garbage collector doing its thing.

 I’ve been there—too many times.
 That’s why I now use **Meshery** for performance characterization.
-It’s the first tool I’ve used that actually *understands* Kubernetes and service meshes while benchmarking them.
+It’s the first tool I’ve used that actually *understands* Kubernetes and public clouds or microservices  while benchmarking them.

 ### **The Problem with Traditional Load Testing**